More Than a Trip

 How Therapy Works

-What "therapy" actually involves, and why it is not just the substance.
+What "therapy" actually involves, and why it isn't just the substance.

 Risks and Help